kuopinghsu/FreeRTOS-RISCV/README.md

 Requirement: Install the toolchains.
 See details in simple-riscv <A Href="https://github.com/kuopinghsu/simple-riscv#building-toolchains">Building toolchains</A> section.

 Clone <A Href="https://github.com/kuopinghsu/simple-riscv">simple-riscv</A> and copy the FreeRTOS's demo to simple-riscv 'sw' folder.
 The demo can be run in the RTL sim and softwar simultor of simple-riscv.
-See details in simple-riscv.
+See details in simple-riscv <A Href="https://github.com/kuopinghsu/simple-riscv#freertos-support">FreeRTOS support</A>.